aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 1. Create an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.
 1. Obtain a slide's reference by its index.
-1. Add a chart with default data based on your preferred type (in the example below, we used `ChartType.ClusteredColumn` in our example).
+1. Add a chart with default data based on your preferred type (in the example below, we used `ChartType.ClusteredColumn`).
 1. Access the chart series and set the fill color to invert.
 1. Save the presentation to a PPTX file.